 Similarly, be cognizant of the credit cards that are accepted.
 You will want a payment gateway that accepts the most popular credit and debit cards.
-As we mentioned in the previous factor, do not forget to consider globally acceptable cards so you can expand later on.
-Shopify payment gateways should accept but not be limited to VISA, Mastercard, and American Express.
+As we mentioned in the previous factor, do not forget to consider globally acceptable credit card payments so you can expand later on.
+Shopify payment gateways should accept, but are not be limited to, VISA, Mastercard, and American Express.

 What Fraud Detection Capabilities Does it Have?

 What makes a payment gateway popular is not solely on it being the most used.
 With the advancement of technology, fraud schemes and identity theft are rapidly increasing.
 Shopify payment processing gateways with fraud detection and other security capabilities are growing in popularity.
-Ease your and your customers’ concerns by picking among the safe and reliable Shopify payment gateways.
+Ease your and your customers’ concerns by doing a fraud analysis and picking among the safe and reliable Shopify payment gateways.

 How Much are Transaction Fees?